Get PeakVisor App

 El Paso

 Unlike Texas’ other major cities, El Paso is located in the far western part of the state.
-With a population of over 680,000 people, it is Texas’ sixth-largest city.
+Texas's sixth-largest city has a population of over 680,000 people.
 It is located along the US/Mexico border across the Rio Grande from Ciudad Juárez, the largest city in Chihuahua.

-The city is home to a number of major companies, the University of Texas at El Paso, and a handful of military installations.
-El Paso is geographically isolated from the other major cities in the state, but is well connected by road, train, and air.
+The city is home to many companies, the University of Texas at El Paso, and a handful of military installations.
+Although it is geographically isolated from the other major cities in the state, El Paso is well connected by road, train, and air.

 El Paso, texas